List of Fables characters: Flycatcher

-Flycatcher, or Prince Ambrose, and later King Ambrose, is a fictional character in the comic book series Fables, created by Bill Willingham.
-He is based on the Frog Prince and first appeared in Fables #1 (July 2002).
+Flycatcher, or Prince Ambrose, and later King Ambrose, is based on the Frog Prince and first appeared in Fables #1 (July 2002).
 Fables artist Mark Buckingham has stated that Flycatcher is his favorite character and also said that he is the only truly innocent character in the series.

 Hope

 Hope is one of the great powers, belonging to the same group as Mr. Dark and The North Wind.
 Just like others of her kind, she has her own personal magic box artifact, her Pandoran jar.
 The character, who is from the story of Pandora and Pandora's box, has appeared in several stories; she is the mysterious being who serves as an adviser to Snow White and Rose Red, taking the form of Colin Pig, Boy Blue and Snow and Rose's mother (from Snow White and Rose Red).
 Her true form is first seen, briefly, in an illustration for the Rose Red story arc, when Dunster Happ explains about the great powers.
 Earlier in the same story arc, Rose asks the spirit to show her true form, which it does, but the reader doesn't get to see what Rose sees.
 Hope's identity as the spirit is revealed in the final issue of the Super Team story arc, where she explains to Rose Red that hope is neither destiny nor strategy, but that she tries to champion those who can direct their hopes into actions.
 Hope has several paladins working for her, including Santa Claus, The Little Match Girl, and the false bride from the fairy tale The Goose Girl.